F000NKKK/MagicBard/README.md

 - /join
   Connects the bot to the voice channel if it is not already connected.

-- /shuffle mode:[t/f]
+- /shuffle mode: [t/f]
-  Enables or disables random playback of tracks.
-Set t to turn on and f to turn off.
+  Enables or disables the playback of tracks in random order.
+Set the value "t" to turn on and the value "f" to turn off.
+If you resend the "t", it will be shuffled again.
+When sending "f", the original is always restored

 - /repeat mode:[0,1,2]
   Sets the repeat mode of a track or playlist.